Peter Pitchlynn: Marriage and family

 He soon married Rhoda Folsom, a first cousin.
 As part of changing practices, they were married by a missionary, Reverend Cyrus Kingsbury.
 They had several children: Lycurgus, Peter P. Jr., Leonidas, Rhoda Mary (married D.L.
 Kannedy), Malvinia (married Loring S.W.
 Folsom).
 After his wife's death, Pitchlynn corresponded regularly with his older children while they were away at school, trying to give them guidance.
 Lycurgus attended a school in Tennessee and Peter Jr. one in Oxford, Georgia.

 The Pitchlynn sons had difficulties as youths and adults: Lycurgus and Leonidas were convicted of assault in 1857 and sentenced to prison.
 The father gained a pardon for them from President James Buchanan.
 In 1860, Peter Jr. shot and killed his uncle, Lorenzo Harris, who was married to his father's sister Elizabeth Pitchlynn.
 Some said it was self-defense.
 After Rhoda's death, Peter married a widow, Caroline Lombardy.
 They had a daughter together, Sophia.
 She never married and continued to live with her father after her mother's death.

-While Pitchlynn was a slaveholder, unlike other Choctaw leaders he felt an indifference towards the institution, and following the Emancipation Proclamation, he cast it aside without protest.